-The Psychology Service at HG Doctors is following all CDC and DOH guidelines for healthcare workers including use of surgical masks.
-These modifications are subject to change based on then current CDC and DOH guideline
+The Neuropsychology Service at HG Doctors continues to follow all CDC and DOH guidelines for healthcare workers.
+Due to the conclusion of the Public Health Emergency on May 11, 2023, use of surgical masks is no longer mandatory.
+These modifications are subject to change based on then current CDC and DOH guidelines.

-Alpert Jewish Family Service of Palm Beach County - NEW partner site for the 2023-2024 Training Year
+Alpert Jewish Family Service of Palm Beach County

-Ferd & Gladys Alpert Jewish Family Service of Palm Beach County, Inc. (Alpert JFS) is a nonprofit, nationally-accredited human service agency that has been providing quality services in Palm Beach County since 1974.
+Ferd & Gladys Alpert Jewish Family Service of Palm Beach County, Inc. (Alpert JFS) is a non-profit, nationally-accredited human service agency that has been providing quality services in Palm Beach County since 1974.
 Alpert JFS is a recognized leader both locally and nationally, and offers more than 25 different programs and services for seniors, adults, children and their families.
 Alpert JFS, has a reputation for delivering high-quality, professional care to help members of the community during challenging times in their lives.
 Our services address the mental health needs of children and families, the independence and well-being of older adults, and the optimal quality of life for individuals with disabilities.
 These services include psychiatry; counseling; case management and care coordination; guardianship; domestic abuse services; specialized services for Holocaust Survivors and premier residential programming for adults with special needs.
 We offer a wide variety of specialized support groups, including Bereavement, Loss of A Child, and Family Survivors of Suicide.
-Alpert JFS has a primary location in West Palm Beach, Florida with a satellite counseling office in Lake Worth, FL and a future satellite office in Palm Beach Gardens, Fl.
+Alpert JFS has a primary location in West Palm Beach, Florida with a satellite counseling office in Boynton Beach, FL and a future satellite office in Palm Beach

+Gardens, Fl.
 Approximately 17% of our clients are below poverty level and sliding scale is offered to those who meet the criteria for economic hardship.

 Alpert JFS is a major community partner in terms of behavioral health supports.
 We developed and coordinate the county-wide Mental Health First Aid program, that has trained over 7,000 individuals how to recognize someone at risk for a mental health or substance use crisis.
 Our interns will have the opportunity to engage in creative workshops related to Mental Health First Aid.

 Our behavioral health program has a team of more than a dozen psychologists, social workers, mental health counselors, and psychiatrists.
 Interns at JFS will have the opportunity to enhance their clinical skills, both in terms of therapy and psychological testing, through supervision, and experience working with a wide range of clients.
 The opportunity to work within a multidisciplinary team of professionals, in an agency with dozens of programs, allows the intern to experience true holistic, "wrap-around services," at their best, within an environment that truly supports "seamless coordination" to maximize the benefit to our clients.
-Interns will conduct intake assessments, carry a caseload of individual, couples, and families of all ages, assist in facilitating groups, conduct psychoeducational testing for children and adults, and provide supportive services for our residential program.
+Interns will conduct intake assessments, carry a caseload of individual, couples, and families of all ages, assist in facilitating groups, conduct psychoeducational testing for children and adults, provide supportive services for our residential program and/or local preschool and K-5 aftercare.
 Interns will have the "in-house" ability to consult with both adult and child psychiatrists.